nicolascomay/confidence_dud/README.md

 _Note: data from experiment 2 contains more columns because it had more alternatives.
 For example, there are variables called n4SquareOrCircle and n5SquareOrCircle, indicating if the fourth and fifth alternative was a square (1) or a circle (2) respectively (and 0 if it was not shown).
 The same is for the other variables, with a 3, 4 or 5 indicating to which alternative refers._

+## Models
+In the 'scripts' folders you'll also find the code for the four models developed for this study: the max model, the diff model, the average-residual model and the contrast model.

 ## Contact

 For any doubts or suggestions you can send an e-mail to the corresponding author at nicocomay@gmail.com